Creating a Seamless Calling Experience with Failover and Redundancy

 Redundancy Ensures Faster Data Recovery

 Disasters happen without notice, but there are ways to prevent them.
 Redundant data centers, servers, storage systems, and other important components of the network facilitate faster data recovery and create more resilient communications systems.
 When customers can’t reach a business, it can lose many opportunities — especially sales.
 Constant network failure can lead to business failure.
-That is why toll free phone failover and redundancy are paramount to creating a seamless calling experience for the survival of a business.
+That is why toll free phone failover and redundancy are paramount to creating a seamless calling experience for the survival of a business, and thinQ’s technology makes it easy to ensure 99.99% up-time.
+Schedule a demo today.